oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-data-studio/create-user-storage-credentials/create-user-storage-credentials.md

 ### **The Data Share Provider**

-Oracle Autonomous Database Serverless enables the data share provider to share existing objects such as tables with authorized recipients.
+Oracle Autonomous AI Database Serverless enables the data share provider to share existing objects such as tables with authorized recipients.
 The share can contain a single table, a set of related tables, a set of tables with some logical grouping.
 The provider could be a person, an institution, or a software system that shares the objects.

-Autonomous Database comes with a predefined database role named `DWROLE`.
+Autonomous AI Database comes with a predefined database role named `DWROLE`.
 This role provides the privileges necessary for most database users;however, The DWROLE role does not allocate any tablespace quota to the user.
 If the user is going to be adding data or other objects, you need to grant the user tablespace quota.
 For more information about this role, see [Manage Database User Privileges](https://docs.oracle.com/en-us/iaas/autonomous-database/doc/managing-database-users.html).

 1. Create a **share_provider** user and grant this user the required role and privileges and enable REST and data sharing.
 Copy and paste the following script into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.